univac-os/calculator-behavior/multiplication.md

   Then I see the "fraction number" as the result

-Scenario: multiple of positive and negative number
+Scenario: multiplication of positive and negative number

   Given The calculator must be turn on